Stars1233/circuitpython-weekly-newsletter/_drafts/template.md

 - [ ] All images 550w max only
 - [ ] Link "View this email in your browser."

-Last changed: November 13 - add Pi foundation as a source
+Last changed: November 21 - add Bluesky search and remove one event

 News Sources